dogz1lla/clj-kraken/README.md

 ## Usage

-This is a simple interface to the kraken [https://docs.kraken.com/rest/](crypto exchange API)
+This is a simple interface to the kraken [crypto exchange API](https://docs.kraken.com/rest/)

 Run the project directly, via `:exec-fn`: